 Production from PAJ Complex

-Production from the PAJ Complex conventional oil development project is expected to begin in 2026 and is forecast to peak in 2027, to approximately 69,462 bpd of crude oil and condensate and 13 Mmcfd of liquid natural gas.
-Based on economic assumptions, the production will continue until the field reaches its economic limit in 2044.
+Production from the PAJ Complex conventional oil development project is expected to begin in 2026 and is forecast to peak in 2027, Based on economic assumptions, the production will continue until the field reaches its economic limit in 2044.